Comparing ViacomCBS (VIAC) and Its Competitors

 ViacomCBS (NASDAQ: VIAC) is one of 24 publicly-traded companies in the “Television broadcasting stations” industry, but how does it contrast to its competitors?
-We will compare ViacomCBS to similar businesses based on the strength of its analyst recommendations, institutional ownership, earnings, profitability, valuation, risk and dividends.
+We will compare ViacomCBS to similar companies based on the strength of its dividends, institutional ownership, profitability, valuation, risk, analyst recommendations and earnings.

 This table compares ViacomCBS and its competitors’ net margins, return on equity and return on assets.